MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 90: 04.01.2020
+* Day 90!
+Yay!
+I connected the Gatsby site to Contentful, where I copied over all my previous blog posts.
+All that remains is to get it live via Netlify.

 ## Day 89: 03.01.2020
 * Continued setting up the blog.
 Did all the basic styling and plugins and stuff.
 All that remains is connecting to Contentful and publish it.
 Very soon now, and I am all set to move on.